nuke-haus/mapnuke/README.md

 Missing features and other issues.

 - Currently missing map layouts for the following player counts: 21, 22.
-- Improve performance.
-Map generation process is kind of sluggish right now.
-- Improve poor FPS when many sprites are being rendered on large maps.
+- Improve map generation speed.
+Large maps tend to take a while to generate.

 ### The art to-do list